oubiwann/jlfe/README.rst

 **Existing**

+*Caveat:* for those coming from Clojure, note that even though the "dot" is part of the form (and not a separate form unto itself), it follows the ordering of the `Clojure dot form`_: instance/class, then member/method/field.
+It dos *not* follow the ordering for when the "dot" is part of the calling form.

 * ``java.lfe`` - an empty module that alleviates the user from having to compile a ``java.beam`` every time they want to call Erjang's ``java:get_static/2`` or ``java:call/4`` functions.